 Anatomy of Ship Finance

-With freight markets struggling, and the World banking sector still reeling under regulatory controls introduced following the "Credit Crunch", how will shipowners find the money to finance vessel acquisitions?
-While it may be obvious that the time to buy a vessel is when the values are low, it is also the time when the banks have a reduced appetitie for lending.
+While it may be obvious that the time to buy a vessel is when the values are low, it is also the time when the banks have a reduced appetite for lending.
 As commercial bank debt remains the main vehicle by which shipowners finance their fleets, how will owners bridge the gap between need and availability?
+What impact will ESG (Environmental, Social and Governance) and the Poseidon Principles initiatives have on the willingness of banks to lend to specific owners?

 Bank lending, however, is only one of a number of alternative means to raise capital, most of which are investigated during the residential "Anatomy of Ship Finance" course.
 All of the major issues of ship finance will be covered by the lecturers, each of whom has considerable experience in the business.
 Designed to be thoroughly practical, the course is an ideal way to make new contacts whilst at the same time developing a deeper understanding of financing methods and industry practices.
 Issues to be discussed include: